-As dollarization is costly, policies can be pursued to provide incentives to reduce foreign currency holdings.
-The simple model predicts that significant exchange rate and domestic inflation stabilization as well as increase in interest rate on the domestic currency deposits reduce dollarization in the economy.
-If the local currency depreciates and there is high inflation each period the model predicts high dollarization close to actual.
-According to the model, increase of interest rate on the domestic currency deposits provides additional incentive to switch to domestic currency.
+Given recent improvements in macroeconomic fundamentals, dollarization is persistent in Georgia.
+The simple basic models are able to explain this pattern.
+The models predict that significant exchange rate and domestic inflation stabilization, as well as increase in interest rate on the domestic currency deposits, reduce dollarization in the economy.
+When the domestic currency depreciates and there is high domestic inflation the models 1 and 2 predict high dollarization close to actual.
+According to the model 3, increase in the interest rate on the domestic currency deposits provides additional incentive to switch to domestic currency.